The Future of UK Research and Scholarship

 In the wake of the referendum result on the UK’s membership of the European Union, many questions have been raised around the future of UK research and scholarship in a post-Brexit world.
 This panel session will explore constructive ideas about how best to pursue European and other international collaborations in a post-Brexit world and how the UK can continue to have a strong input into international science policymaking.

-Professor Richard Catlow, the incoming Foreign Secretary at the Royal Society, will give an opening talk.
+Professor Richard Catlow, the Foreign Secretary Elect at the Royal Society, will give an opening talk.
 There will then be short presentations by our panel and an opportunity for wider debate with the audience.

 Our panellists are:

 Chair: Professor Peter Halligan FMedSci FLSW, Chief Executive, The Learned Society of Wales

 Professor Richard Catlow FRS MAE, Professor of Catalytic and Computational Chemistry, Cardiff University and Foreign Secretary Elect, Royal Society (from 30th November)

 Sir John Skehel FMedSci FRS MAE, Vice-President and Biological Secretary, Royal Society

 Professor Nora de Leeuw FRSC, Pro-Vice Chancellor (International and Europe), Cardiff University